 Why select one over the other?

 > If you select your Tracking Level to be by linear foot (linear meter), all of your reports will display usage in linear feet only.
-These reports are the Manager's reports and the ISPM15 reports.
+These reports are available in the Manager's reports and the ISPM15 reports.

 > If you select your Tracking Level to be by board foot (cubic meter), your cut lists will display lumber by linear foot, and your Manager's reports & ISPM15 reports will be in board feet.